hwdavr/aws_examples/README.md

 # aws_examples
-The examples how to use aws
+The examples how to use aws in Java.